 Note: If you’re looking for a swishy and luxurious way to travel, this isn’t exactly a spa on wheels, but it’s comfortable, convenient and there’s decent leg room/adjustable seats.
 Bottom line: they do what they’re meant to, at a very affordable price.

-Why choose Quick Shuttle over the bus or train?
+Why choose Quick Shuttle from YVR to Seattle over the bus or train?